Advanced Training Fellowship in Rehabilitation Policy Research

 All fellows will be provided a salary stipend, funds for travel and coursework, and some relocation expenses.
 Remote placements may be available in some cases.

 This program is interdisciplinary, and invites applicants with a doctoral level degree (including PhD, PsyD, MD, JD, or equivalent), from any discipline with a policy component.
 These include rehab sciences, psychology, nursing, social work, OT/PT, epidemiology, public health, health services research, public administration, economics, medicine, or law.

 We seek applicants across career stages, from those with new doctoral degrees to those looking for more policy or research training mid-career.

 How to apply:

-Interested applicants should first reach out to the program PI Dr. Ivan Molton (firstname.lastname@example.org) or co-PI Dr. Tracy Mroz (email@example.com) for more information about the program and to establish fit.
-Program staff are very happy to schedule a call to discuss the program in more detail.
-A full application then involves a CV, personal statement, and letters of support.
+Step 1: Interested applicants should first reach out to the program PI Dr. Ivan Molton (email@example.com) and co-PI Dr. Tracy Mroz (firstname.lastname@example.org) for more information about the program and to establish fit.
+Dr. Mroz & Dr. Molton are very happy to schedule a call to discuss the program in more detail.

 The contents of this webpage were developed under a grant from the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR grant number 90ARPO00-03-00).
 NIDILRR is a center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this webpage do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.